channl/dynamodb-lambda-autoscale/README.md

 ## Rate Limited Decrement

 AWS only allows 4 table decrements in a calendar day.
-To account for this we have an included an algorithm which segments the remaining time to midnight by the amount of decrements we have left.
+To account for this we have included an algorithm which segments the remaining time to midnight by the amount of decrements we have left.
 This logic allows us to utilise each 4 decrements as efficiently as possible.
 The increments on the other hand are unlimited, so the algorithm follows a unique 'sawtooth' profile, dropping the